How to identify heat loss in your home – exploring rooftop hotspots

 For a home or business owner, a bird’s-eye thermal image of their building can provide valuable insights into potential causes of energy loss.
 At MyHEAT, we continue to innovate our technology to provide the most accurate visual representation of energy loss for our users.
 We partner with utility providers and government agencies to provide personalized visualizations to energy consumers in an effort to boost efficiency program participation and motivate users to take energy-saving action.

-As part of each user’s Home Profile, MyHEAT generates a personalized HEAT Map and HEAT Rating for the building–for more information on each of these components, check out our earlier post Putting Heat Loss on the Map.
+As part of each user’s Home Profile, MyHEAT generates a personalized HEAT Map and HEAT Rating for the building.
+For more information on each of these components, read our article on Putting Heat Loss on the Map.

 HEAT Maps are visualizations of heat loss that are intended to be used as an indicator of a potential problem, not a diagnosis.
 This information can be used to identify areas in a building envelope which a home or business owner should investigate and consider upgrading.
 We connect users to information on incentive programs and local energy advisors to help them get started.

 We regularly partner with a local energy advisor to investigate and compare HEAT Map images with in-home energy evaluation results for existing homes in an effort to track and improve the accuracy of our technology.

 In a recent case study, we found several consistent findings between the MyHEAT imagery and the on-site evaluation of 5 homes.
 Key takeaways included:

 - In all cases, the investigation revealed potential thermal and air tightness issues that correlated to warm areas in HEAT Maps.
 Poorly sealed attic hatches, plumbing stacks, and poorly sealed mechanical chases all appear to match locations on the HEAT Map.

 - On the least energy efficient homes, the HEAT Map provided the most relevant information.